 In this figure, the driver (1) has an efficiency of 75% in today's products.
 This driver efficiency is somewhat lower than that for a phosphor converting LED (see Figure 4-4) because the driver needs to produce different colors with different (and controllable) colors.
 The ultimate target for this component is to improve the efficiency to greater than 85%.
 Likewise, there is considerable room for improvement of the fixture and optics.
-Currently, the color-mixing LED luminaire/system is approximately 10% efficient at converting electrical energy into visible white-light.
-If all targets are achieved, the LED device (lamp) would have an efficiency of 66%, with an overall system efficiency of 50%.
+Currently, the color-mixing LED luminaire is approximately 9% efficient at converting electrical energy into visible white-light.
+If all targets are achieved, the LED device (lamp) would have an efficiency of 59%, with an overall luminaire efficiency of 45%.

 The losses estimated above are with respect to power and independent of spectrum.
-However, the electrical luminous efficacy (in $lm/W_e$ ) of the color-mixing LED device can be calculated by multiplying the wall plug efficiency $(W_0/W_e)$ by the optical or spectral luminous efficacy (useful light out (lumens) / optical power $(W_0)$ ) of the blended LEDs, which is approximately 300 $\text{lm/W}{0}$ (exact value varies with the CRI and CCT for the particular design and the available wavelengths).
-Using this conversion, the ultimate target for a color mixing LED device would be close to 200 lm/We (66% efficiency, above, multiplied by 300) for presently available devices and useful white light spectra.
-Considering losses from the driver and fixture in a practical installation, or the effects of temperature shifts on the efficiency and the spectrum, this value could be lower.
-Using the numbers shown in the figure, this results in an overall system efficacy, absent significant breakthroughs, of approximately 150-160 lm/We.
-These additional system losses are the reason that the program includes tasks directed at fixture and driver efficiency as well as those emphasizing the basic LED device, and also why the most energy-efficient installations of the future will have purpose-designed luminaires as opposed to simply retrofittable lamps.
-These are "practical" figures based on the sources and technology that can be envisioned now.
-The electrical to optical power conversion efficiency could improve and the spectral luminous efficacy could also be higher, as much as 400 $\text{lm/W}{0}$ for a CRI of 80, if optimal wavelengths are available.
-This would yield a higher overall figure for lumens per watt.
+However, the electrical luminous efficacy (in Im/W{e})30 of the color-mixing LED device can be calculated by multiplying the wall plug efficiency (W_o/W_e) by the optical or spectral luminous efficacy of radiation (LER).
+For blended LEDs, the LER is approximately 36031 lm/W_o (exact value varies with the CRI and CCT for the particular design and the available wavelengths).
+Using this conversion, the target for a color mixing LED device would be close to 212 lm/W_e (59% efficiency, above, multiplied by 360 lm/W_o).
+This would result in an overall luminaire efficacy, absent significant breakthroughs, of approximately 160 lm/W_e.
+These additional luminaire losses are the would be worthwhile to try to develop some measurement standards for these parameters, perhaps a role for NIST.